-Delta meets 4Q profit forecasts
+Delta posts better-than expected 4Q revenue

-ATLANTA (AP) — Delta Air Lines Inc. on Thursday reported fourth-quarter earnings of $622 million.
+ATLANTA (AP) — Delta reported better-than-expected revenue in the fourth quarter, while its adjusted profit met Wall Street’s view.
+The airline benefited from lower fuel costs.

+For the three months through December, Delta earned $622 million, or 84 cents per share.
+A year earlier the Atlanta-based company earned $980 million, or $1.25 per share.

-On a per-share basis, the Atlanta-based company said it had net income of 84 cents.
-Earnings, adjusted for non-recurring gains, were 82 cents per share.
+Earnings, adjusted for one-time gains, were 82 cents per share.

-The results matched Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was also for earnings of 82 cents per share.

-The airline posted revenue of $9.46 billion in the period, beating Street forecasts.
-Five analysts surveyed by Zacks expected $9.35 billion.

 Most Read Stories